-President Obama’s health care reform plan, also known as ObamaCare or the Affordable Care Act, is the law of the land now which means that all Americans with an income above a certain threshold have to purchase or have health insurance.
+ObamaCare or the Affordable Care Act (ACA), is the law of the land now which means that all Americans with an income above a certain threshold have to purchase or have health insurance.
 The provision referred to as the individual mandate is what legally required most US citizens and legal residents to obtain private, employer sponsored or public health insurance (through state run exchanges).
 Based on the most recent data available it is estimated that the majority of the US population gets health insurance through their employers while 50 million people are uninsured.
 The remaining consumers either buy their own private insurance or are covered by federal/state government programs, such as Medicaid and Medicare.

 Individuals: For the 2014 tax year (reported/filed in 2015), individuals who did not have insurance would owed $95, or 1 percent of income, whichever is greater.
 For the 2015 tax year it rose to the greater of $325 or 2 percent of income.
-But the penalty for 2016 rises yet again, reaching $695, or 2.5 percent of income, whichever is greater.
+But the penalty for 2016 rose yet again, reaching $695, or 2.5 percent of income, whichever is greater.
 From 2017, the minimum tax penalty per person will rise each year with inflation.
+Estimates are provided on the table above and it is likely 2017 penalties and maximums will remain the same as 2016 given the low inflation environment.
 And for children 18 and under, the minimum per-person tax is half of that for adults ($47.50).
 The tax penalty is pro-rated, so that a person who is not covered for only a single month would pay 1/12th of the tax that would be due for the full year.

 While the focus is on the $95 (single adult) penalty, the actual penalty may be much more for higher income people because the percentage component of the penalty comes into play.
 For example, a single person whose MAGI is $35,000 and elects not to have health insurance, may be liable for a penalty of $249 ($35,000 – $10,150 = $24,850 x 1% = $249).

-Individuals or families who fall below income-tax filing thresholds would not owe anything or get subsides to offset health insurance costs.
+Individuals or families who fall below income-tax filing thresholds would not owe anything or get subsides or credits to offset health insurance costs (see section below on Health care premium tax credit).
 People who are unemployed or cannot find a policy that costs less than 8% of their modified adjusted gross income would also be exempt from penalties under the individual mandate.
 On the other hand, to offset the cost of providing insurance to low income households, individuals making more than $200,000 a year and couples earning above $250,000 will get additional health care taxes deducted as payroll taxes.
 These people are also hit with a 3.8 percent tax on investment income.

 Employers: For employers with 50 or more workers could face federal fines for not providing insurance coverage.
 Several of the other changes would take effect much sooner.
 For the current and future impacts of health insurance on employers see this article.